cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

-Secret.js is a JavaScript SDK to write applications interacting with the [Secret Network](https://scrt.network/), which uses gRPC-web.
+Secret.js is a JavaScript SDK used to write applications interacting with the [Secret Network](https://scrt.network/), which uses gRPC-web.

 </HighlightBox>

 ### gRPC-gateway

-**gRPC-gateway** is a tool to expose gRPC endpoints as REST endpoints. gRPC-gateway helps provide APIs in gRPC and RESTful style; it reads gRPC service definitions and generates reverse-proxy servers that can translate a RESTful JSON API into gRPC.
+**gRPC-gateway** is a tool to expose gRPC endpoints as REST endpoints.
+It helps provide APIs in gRPC and RESTful style, and reads gRPC service definitions and generates reverse-proxy servers that can translate a RESTful JSON API into gRPC.
 For each gRPC endpoint defined in a Protobuf `Query` service, the Cosmos SDK offers a corresponding REST endpoint.

 gRPC-Gateway's aim is ["to provide that HTTP+JSON interface to your gRPC service"](https://grpc-ecosystem.github.io/grpc-gateway/docs/overview/background/).
-With it, developers can benefit from all the advantages of gRPC and at the same time, still provide a RESTful API - a very helpful tool, when, for example, you want to develop a web application but have browsers that do not support HTTP2.
-This can help ensure backwards compatibility, multi-language, and multi-client support.
+With it, developers can benefit from all the advantages of gRPC and, at the same time, still provide a RESTful API - a very helpful tool when for example you want to develop a web application but have browsers that do not support HTTP2.
+This can help ensure backwards compatibility, and multi-language, multi-client support.

 <HighlightBox type="tip">